Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

-Where
+where

 and the polynomial \(P\) has the same degree as \(P_{\infty}=\lim_{\L\to\infty}P\) given by (\ref{eq:U1SpChL})\footnote{The way we fix this polynomial will be explained in section \ref {sec:FSBE}, where the finite size Bethe equations are discussed.}.
+Note that for the vacuum state at finite \(L\) we have to choose\footnote{For vacuum, it would in principle be possible to set \(P\) to any polynomial of degree \(N-1\).
+However, terms of lower degree than \(N-1\) can be set to zero by operations on lines and columns of the determinant \eqref{eq:DetDef}, and the normalization can be fixed to \(P=\frac{\th^{N-1}}{(N-1)!}\) at the price of changing the normalization of \(T\)-functions (a particular case of gauge transformation).} again \(P=\frac{\th^{N-1}}{(N-1)!}\).
 As a consequence of these definitions, we have